 - January 2003 - June 2004

 Under a sub-contract with the Boston College Graduate School of Social Work, conducted a national research study entitled: Accessing Workers' Compensation Insurance for Consumer-Employed Personal Assistance Service Workers: Issues, Challenges and Promising Practices.
-This 50 state and six territory study identified issues related to access, affordability, promising practices and analyzed relevant case law.
+This 50-state and six territory study identified issues related to access, affordability, promising practices and analyzed relevant case law.
 Initiated contact with national workers' compensation insurance organizations and associations to raise their awareness of the key issues and to identify opportunities for systems change with the goal of making workers' compensation insurance more accessible and affordable to household employers.

 - June - October 2001

-Under a contract with the US DHHS/OASPE while at the Medstat Group, was project director for a 10 state research and a policy analysis of the tax, legal and quality assurance issues experienced by Medicaid and state-funded consumer-directed service programs and prepared a final report entitled: How States Address Tax, Legal and Quality Assurance Issues (1997) with Pamela Green, Esq.
+Under a contract with the US DHHS/OASPE while at the Medstat Group, Dr. Flanagan was the project director for a 10 state research and a policy analysis of the tax, legal and quality assurance issues experienced by Medicaid and state-funded consumer-directed service programs and prepared a final report entitled: How States Address Tax, Legal and Quality Assurance Issues (1997) with Pamela Green, Esq.

-Under a contract with the US DHHS/OASPE while at the Medstat Group, was project director, conducted an 11 state research and policy analysis of Medicaid and state-funded consumer-directed service programs using Financial Management Services and prepared a report entitled: Facilitating Consumer-directed Personal Assistance Services (1994).
+Under a contract with the US DHHS/OASPE while at the Medstat Group, was project director, conducted an 11-state research and policy analysis of Medicaid and state-funded consumer-directed service programs using Financial Management Services and prepared a report entitled: Facilitating Consumer-directed Personal Assistance Services (1994).